React Native animated carousel tutorial: build an image slider with FlatList and reanimated

 );

-• FlatList is used to render the images as a horizontal list.
+FlatListis used to render the images as a horizontal list.- The

-• keyExtractor ensures each item has a unique key; here we use the index.
+renderItemprop defines how each item is displayed—in this case, anImage. keyExtractorensures each item has a unique key; here we use the index.- Adding the

 Now, let’s use the Carousel component in our main screen.
 Import Carousel into your index.tsx (or wherever your main view is) and render it there.